rjseymour66/rjseymour66.github.io/content/bash/text-processing.md

 The `\1` means "whatever was matched inside the first set of parentheses."

-## Stream editing with sed
+## `sed` for stream editing

-`sed` transforms text by applying a sequence of instructions called a *sed script* to each line of input.
+`sed` stands for Stream EDitor.
+It transforms text by applying a sequence of instructions called a *sed script* to each line of input.
 The most common script replaces one string with another:

 ```bash
 sed 's/regexp/replacement/' input-file